HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 The above code asynchronously loads an HVML program in a concurrently executing operation group, which will create a new coroutine in the virtual machine instance.
 When the current coroutine exits, the newly created coroutine is still executing, so the corresponding virtual machine instance will also continue to run.

-As mentioned earlier, we limit the target document type of the concurrently executed operation group to `void`, so that there is no need to associate the corresponding coroutine to the renderer, but you can use the `load` tag in the operation group to load other objects that need to be rendered HVML program for the compiler.
-In this case, the above code uses the `request` element to send requests to the renderer, such as connecting to the renderer, starting a new renderer session and making corresponding settings, etc. At this point, we can use the content data of the `call` element to pass the relevant parameters to the renderer.
+As mentioned earlier, we limit the target document type of the concurrently executed operation group to `void`, so that there is no need to associate the corresponding coroutine to the renderer.
+But you can use `load` tag in the operation group to load other objects that need to be rendered HVML program for the compiler.
+In this case, the above code uses `request` element to send requests to the renderer, such as connecting to the renderer, starting a new renderer session and making corresponding settings, etc. At this point, we can use the content data of `call` element to pass the relevant parameters to the renderer.

-When the operation group is called concurrently asynchronously, the result data of the `call` element is a native entity representing the new coroutine.
+When the operation group is called concurrently asynchronously, the result data of `call` element is a native entity representing the new coroutine.
 The native entity should provide at least one `id` attribute, which is used to return the identifier of the new coroutine.

 The format of the coroutine identifier is `[//hostname]/<appName>/<runnerName>/CRTN/<coroutineToken>`, which must meet the `coroutine_identifier` lexical unit requirements defined in this specification.
 For details, see [2.2.3) Common denoted nouns] (#223 - common denoted nouns).
 Here are some examples of valid coroutine identifiers: